- Potential for better after-tax performance than fully taxable accounts

 Making a decision

-If you have a shorter time horizon, have not already reached the maximum contribution limits in your 401(k) or IRA, and/or your investment approach does not line up with the annuity's key advantages, a tax-deferred annuity may not be the solution for you.
+If you have a longer time horizon, have already reached the maximum contribution limits in your 401(k) or IRA, and/or your investment approach lines up with the annuity's key advantages, a tax-deferred variable annuity may be suitable for you—particularly if you are thinking about a sector rotation investment strategy.
 Be sure to consult an investment professional as you develop your plan.